 2019 Families Learning Conference mission:

-To equip educators, program staff, librarians, parent leaders, and others with best practices, strategies, and resources to help families succeed in accomplishing their educational goals.
+To equip educators, program staff, librarians, parent leaders, and others with best practices, strategies, and resources to help families succeed in accomplishing their educational and economic goals.

 January 22, 2019: Application opens